Domestic Violence Articles: The Domino Effects Of Domestic Violence In Society

 Content/Trigger Warning: Please be advised, the below article might mention trauma-related topics that include sexual assault & violence which could potentially be triggering.

-With domestic violence on the news so often, it's natural to wonder if domestic violence has any grave effect on society.
+With domestic violence on the news so often, it's natural to wonder what effects, if any, domestic violence has on society.
 Domestic violence still exists today, even if there are several laws in place to protect everyone's welfare.
 This article will cover how domestic violence tends to dismantle families, which then disrupts communities (and even society) on a wider scale.

 What Is Domestic Violence?

-Domestic violence articles are filled with news about a wife battered beyond recognition and raped, yet often victims don't talk about it with anyone that can help.
-If you are a victim of domestic violence, you are not alone; with the right help, you can overcome your challenges.
+Domestic violence articles are filled with news about a wife battered beyond recognition, yet survivors don't talk about it with anyone that can help.
+It also isn’t always so obvious as this.
+Although movies, TV shows, and ads depict a battered individual, the signs of domestic abuse can often be hidden and hard to spot if you don’t know what to look for.
+Some may not even realize they are going through abuse, especially if it isn’t physical.
+If you are a survivor of domestic violence, you are not alone; with the right help, you can overcome what feels out of your control.

 The Effects of Domestic Violence on Society

-Domestic violence is never an isolated issue that only affects families.
+Domestic violence is never an isolated issue that only affects individuals and their immediate family members.
+There are, in fact, effects that extend outward to the rest of society.
 Children who witness violence committed against one of their parents are at a higher risk to develop behavioral problems in the future.
-There are approximately around 3.3 million children in the United States who were exposed to violence, and these children are likely to have higher levels of hostility, anger, anxiety, and mental health instability.
-So, imagine this huge number of children growing up and starting their own families.
+There are approximately 3.3 to 10 million children in the United States who are exposed to violence each year.
+These children are likely to have higher levels of hostility, anger, anxiety, and mental health instability.
+Now, imagine this huge number of children growing up and starting their own families.
 Domestic abuse is a learned behavior.
 Male children who have witnessed their mothers being abused by their fathers are at much more risk to grow up and do the same thing to their partners.
+Domestic violence at home quickly spirals into a domino effect that travels far and wide without discrimination as to its next target.

 Some may have recovered from witnessing the abuse while others are bound to continue the cycle of abuse within their own families.
 Generation upon generation, domestic violence causes the family unit to crumble over time.
-But more than dismantling the basic family unit of society domestic violence wreaks havoc on communities and entire societies.
+But more than dismantling the basic family unit of society, domestic violence wreaks havoc on communities and entire societies.
 The cost of domestic violence to society is phenomenal.
-Below are the effects of such violence on society.
+Below are the effects of such violence on society as a whole.

 Government Subsidy on Healthcare Is Affected

 An important related concern is that 60% of domestic violence cases involve substance abuse.
 When both occur within the home, it becomes even more difficult to stop the cycle of abuse and addiction.
+Instead of working to tackle one problem, there are now two to go after.
 Thus, in addition to domestic violence, it is also important to address issues regarding substance abuse and addiction.

 Increasing cases of homelessness can be attributed to a few crucial factors, including domestic violence.
 In 2005, 50% of US cities reported that domestic violence was a major cause of homelessness in their area.
 After all, living on the street is better than being caged inside a house by an abusive partner, parent, or other family members.
 Homelessness is a serious problem in the United States, and it is taking a toll on the federal reserve.

-The government gives a subsidy to victims of domestic violence and homelessness.
+The government gives a subsidy to survivors of domestic violence and homelessness.
 Lifetime costs paid by society through people's taxes is estimated to be about $96 billion.
-To deal with the effects of domestic violence, the government provides help by offering free counseling and shelter to the victims and their children.
+To deal with the effects of domestic violence, the government provides help by offering free counseling and shelter to the survivors and their children.
+Homelessness affects the entire society, not just those without a home.
+If the amount of domestic violence cases were decreased, it makes sense that rates of homelessness would also follow trend and go down—good news for everyone.

 One of the economic effects of domestic violence is the loss of long-term productivity for many companies.
-Victims of domestic violence fail to show up at work, thus also putting a toll on work productivity.
+Survivors of domestic violence fail to show up at work, thus also putting a toll on work productivity.
 It is estimated the net loss regarding work productivity amounts to $1.14 billion annually.
-Moreover, employers may also be liable for their workers' safety, especially if the abuser comes to the worksite to torment the victim, so security becomes an even more expensive issue.
+Moreover, employers may also be liable for their workers' safety, especially if the abuser comes to the worksite to torment their employee, so safety and security become even more expensive issues.

 The economic repercussions of domestic violence are the reason why so many companies have addressed domestic violence by creating policies and seeking connections with agencies to protect their workers.
 While it is good to know that companies are doing their best to protect the welfare of their workers, they put in a lot of effort to provide a safe working environment, and this equates to using up resources as well.

 The threat of domestic violence spills into the community.
 In most cases, people who suffer from domestic abuse are encouraged to make other people aware of their situation.
 Letting their parents, friends, neighbors, children's teachers, and even employers know helps to provide a good support system for them.
-However, this puts the very people who provide the support system in a direct link to the "private" issue, thus making them at risk of the potentially harmful situation.
+However, this puts the very people who provide the support system in a direct link to the "private" issue, thus putting them at risk of being closely involved in a potentially harmful situation.
 Once properly informed and if the police are notified in the first place, they can prepare and be proactive in implementing safety parameters.

 Readers of this information may be one of the lucky few who have never experienced domestic violence, but this does not mean that they should not care.
 It is important to realize that everyone is affected, albeit indirectly.
 As a taxpayer, readers are affected every time a police officer answers a call from a woman asking for help because her husband beats her every day.
 Readers are affected every time someone is ushered into the emergency room to get treatment for assault and battery.